 Florida's springs are windows into the past and places of tremendous natural beauty.
-No two springs are the same, and each one has its own unique place in human history and in Florida’s ecosystem.
+No two springs are the same, and each one has its unique place in human history and in Florida’s ecosystem.

 The Florida Department of Environmental Protection (DEP) is dedicated to protecting these natural resources.
-Along with protecting springs within the state park system, DEP monitors water statewide and establishes protection which will ensure its quality for generations.
+Along with protecting springs within the state park system, DEP monitors water statewide and establishes protection that will ensure its quality for generations.

 This mission is essential as many native species rely on the springs.
 Florida manatees, winter residents of Blue Spring State Park and other parks, depend on the consistent 68-72°F water of springs for shelter from colder waters and to rear their young.

 Migrating birds touch down every autumn, deer approach the banks for a sip, and otters and fish live and hunt throughout the waters originating from springs.